alf45tar/ix4-300d/README.md

    [iwd]# quit
    ```

-If you ave another wired interface on the same LAN (broadcast domain) remember to disable it with
+If you have another wired interface on the same LAN (broadcast domain) remember to disable it with
 ```
 ifdown bond0
 ```